heliosfa/IPv6LabExperience/README.md

 # IPv6 Lab Experience

 This is an example of a basic networking lab that embraces the IPv6-first ethos of teaching computer networking to students.
-This is based on an assessed lab that all Part I CS students do.
+This is based on an amalgamation of two assessed lab that all Part I CS students do.
 The students are given learning outcomes focused on their use of Wireshark, but this lab exposes them to IPv6, routing, network tools, telnet and basic networking skills:

 This laboratory exercise aims to:
 * Give you experience using the Wireshark packet sniffer
 * Give you some basic Linux experience
+* Familiarise you with simple client/server socket-based communications.

 Having successfully completed the lab, you will be able to:
 * Use Wireshark to intercept and analyse network traffic
 * Construct appropriate Wireshark Display Filters to limit the information presented by Wireshark.
 * Construct appropriate Wireshark Capture Filters to limit the information captured by Wireshark.
+* Create and use sockets in simple Python applications.

 For students taking the lab, assessment is done using two Moodle tests/quizzes that are automatically marked.
 The first is preparation that they complete before the lab, the second is progress and understanding that they complete in the final ~30 minutes of the lab.

 Steps to follow are marked with a ❇️.
 Things for students to explore and note in their logbook are marked with a ❓ (this is stuff that students might need to answer the end of lab quiz)

 # 1. Setting Up
 This lab will give you an introduction to using Wireshark to investigate network packets and to see how different protocols behave.
 You will also gain some experience of using some simple Linux networking tools.
 All of the exercises in this lab will be done over IPv6.